MicrosoftDocs/appcenter-docs/docs/distribution/stores/intune.md

 * Manually [add users](https://docs.microsoft.com/intune/users-add) to your Intune subscription via the [Office 365 portal](https://www.office.com/signin) or the [Azure Intune portal](https://portal.azure.com/#blade/Microsoft_Intune_DeviceSettings/ExtensionLandingBlade/overview) and give users additional permissions including global administrator and service administrator permissions.
 * You must [create groups](https://docs.microsoft.com/intune/groups-add) to organize users or devices by geographic location, department, or hardware characteristics.
 * It is important to note that Azure Active Directory for a tenant acts as a security broker to enable access to sites.
 [Visual Studio App Center](https://appcenter.ms) will require access to the Intune graph API to enable a particular tenant's user to publish apps to the Intune Company Portal.
-    * You will requires a consent to be given by the tenants Azure Active Directory (AD) global admin.
-You global admin provides consent, on the [consent page](https://login.microsoftonline.com/common/adminconsent?client_id=9aa18e05-1deb-4254-98a8-fab3591a3ad3&redirect_uri=https://appcenter.ms) and agree to grant access for Visual Studio App Center to access the Intune Graph APIs.
+    * You will require consent given by the tenants Azure Active Directory (AD) global admin.
+Your global admin provides consent, on the [consent page](https://login.microsoftonline.com/common/adminconsent?client_id=9aa18e05-1deb-4254-98a8-fab3591a3ad3&redirect_uri=https://appcenter.ms) and agree to grant access for Visual Studio App Center to access the Intune Graph APIs.
 The admin will then be navigated to [Visual Studio App Center](https://appcenter.ms).
 You will have to give the consent once for a company's Active Directory global admin.
 By giving consent, any user with the Intune app manager role, for this company, should be able to navigate to [Visual Studio App Center](https://appcenter.ms) and publish apps to the Intune Company Portal.
 * For more information review the [introduction to Intune](https://docs.microsoft.com/intune/introduction-intune).

 ## Step 1: Create an Intune connection in App Center